marycpriyanka/Social-Network/README.md

 ## Usage

 Use Postman or Insomnia to test the API and to create your own data.
+Use /api/users to test all user routes.
+Use /api/users/:userId/friends/:friendId to add or remove a friend to a user's friend list.

 ##  Technologies used